Not an American user?

 As with most Sierra games, it is quite possible to die.
 Bumping into witches, poisonous scorpions, falling off edges of cliffs, dying of thirst in the desert, and many other objects, locations and characters will send Graham to an untimely demise.
 The player must be cautious as they explore Serenia - frequent game saving across multiple files is usually the best course of action to make sure that you don't get stuck or have to start right from the game's very beginning.

-- "國王密使 V" -- Chinese spelling (traditional)
+- "國王密使 V" -- Traditional Chinese spelling

 - "KQ5" -- Common abbreviation